shake76/devops-coding-challenge/README.md

 #### What will you be grading me on?

-Scripting skills, elegance, understanding of the technologies you use, security, documentation.
+Scripting skills, security, elegance, understanding of the technologies you use, documentation.

+#### What will you not take into account?

+Brevity.
+We know there are very simple ways of solving this exercise, but we need to see your skills.
+We will not be able to evaluate you if you provide five lines of code.

 #### Will I have a chance to explain my choices?

-Feel free to comment your code, or put explanations in a pull request within the repo.
 If we proceed to a phone interview, we’ll be asking questions about why you made the choices you made.
+Comments in the code are also very helpful.

 #### Why doesn't the test include X?